gufvr/pomodoru/README.md

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/file/M6R3YBnrGrHV7SkIlI5eMW/Move.it-1.0-(Copy)?t=xx43fsHCXwqCpQlK-1). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout via [THIS LINK](https://www.figma.com/file/M6R3YBnrGrHV7SkIlI5eMW/Move.it-1.0-(Copy)?t=xx43fsHCXwqCpQlK-1).
+You must have a [Figma](https://figma.com) account to access it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
+This project is under the MIT license.

 ---

-Feito com ♥ by Gustavo Favero :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)
+Made with ♥ by Gustavo Favero :wave: [Join our community!](https://discord.gg/rocketseat)